zeandemi/Exercise/README.md

 ### Test categories:
  1. Page tests (src/test/java/PageTest) to test the Wikipedia Page
- 2. API tests (src/test/java/ApiTest) to the the Api returning statue of pet.
+ 2. API tests (src/test/java/ApiTest) to test the Api returning statue of pet.

  P.S
-  There is noticable dependancy error that I couldn't resolve and experienced by other IT professsionals on stackoverflow.
+  There is noticable io.restassured dependancy error that I couldn't resolve and experienced by other IT professsionals on stackoverflow.